Saviq/frame-it/README.md

 At this point it is possible to log out and select “Frame-it” as the session when logging in.

 But we set out to create a new “kodi” user that doesn’t need a password.

+### Adding an OSK

+Ubuntu Frame supports an "on screen keyboard" and this can be used with frame-it:

+    $ sudo snap set frame-it osk=enable

+Next we check the setup:

+    $ frame-it.check
+    Checking: Ubuntu Frame installation (needed for all commands) .
+OK . : Ubuntu Frame is installed
+    Checking: Ubuntu Frame has login-session-control (needed to run a login shell)
+    WARNING: ubuntu-frame:login-session-control NOT connected.
+Please run the following: sudo snap connect ubuntu-frame:login-session-control
+    Checking: shell-app option (needed for frame-it.shell and to run a login shell)
+    WARNING: shell-app not set.
+Please run the following (with the app you choose): snap set frame-it shell-app=...
+    Checking: osk option
+    WARNING: "osk" is "enabled", but ubuntu-frame-osk not installed.
+Please run the following: sudo snap install ubuntu-frame-osk
+    sudo snap connect ubuntu-frame-osk:wayland

+From this we see a WARNING that asking us to install `ubuntu-frame-osk`, so we do that now:

+    $ sudo snap install ubuntu-frame-osk
+    $ sudo snap connect ubuntu-frame-osk:wayland

+Now when we use frame-it it will run the OSK as well as Frame and the chosen application:

+    $ frame-it gedit

 ### Creating a "kodi" user